 Jack Montgomery: World War II: Gallantry at Anzio

-Book 1 of the Medal of Honor series
+Book 1 in the Medal of Honor Series

 Jack C. Montgomery was a Cherokee from Oklahoma, and a first lieutenant with the 45th Infantry Division Thunderbirds.
 On February 22, 1944, near Padiglione, Italy, Montgomery’s rifle platoon was under fire by three echelons of enemy forces when he single-handedly attacked all three positions, neutralizing the German machine-gunners and taking numerous prisoners in the process.
 Montgomery’s actions demoralized the enemy and saved the lives of many American soldiers.